IntelliJ IDEA 2024.3 Help

 Spring Security URL mapping

-Quickly create connection to a database
+Quickly create a connection to a database

 Using the Database Tools and SQL plugin, IntelliJ IDEA lets you create and manage connections to databases.